enTaiko Handbook

 IMPORTANT: If you will be absent for any rehearsal or class, please contact Instructors at least two weeks before the date of the rehearsal/class.
 Note that being late or absent for rehearsals, classes, or performances could result in losing your performance spot, assistant opportunities, and participation in other activities.

 Because all students learn and are responsible for different parts of songs, a student’s absence or tardiness from rehearsals impacts other students.
-For this reason, students who are absent from or late to rehearsals may miss their spots on songs and/or performances.
+For this reason, students who are absent more than 2 times inlacing sickness in each session, from or late to rehearsals may miss their spots on songs and/or performances.

 It is up to each family to arrange transportation of students to and from classes/rehearsals if you have to be late or leave early.